 Are all RC car servos the same, or are there different types of servos you need to consider when upgrading your car or replacing parts?

-The types of servos available on the market for RC car hobbyists are generally broken down into size and the signal type and action performed.
+Several types of servos are available for RC car hobbyists.
+They’re generally broken down into size, signal type, and servo arm action.

 There are 3 main servo action types, depending on the intended function of the servo.
 These 3 action types are linear, rotational, and continuous rotation actions.